 In our business, it is pretty much impossible to avoid these companies.
 In fact, it would be self-defeating.
 Not to mention, most of us aren’t going to be operating in markets like, say, Parler.

 That said, what has happened here should be a wakeup call.
 It has nothing to do with politics, really.
 This is a slippery slope.
-And if you just sit there in lala land and acting like it has no impact on you, or cheer it on because you don't like the targets, you're being stupid.
+And if just sit there in lala land and acting like it has no impact on you, you’re being stupid.
 Full stop.

 This is a wake up call to put some thought into the potential over-centralization of your own online presence.